 Category: Greenhouse gases

 Sulphur hexafluoride (SF6) is a greenhouse gas and has a very high radiative forcing effect and a GWP of 22,800 compared with a figure of 1 for carbon dioxide.
 Emissions occur due to its use in a small number of applications.
-Annual emissions have decreased by 64% since 1990.
-The largest source is related to the use of SF6 for electrical insulation (54% of the total during 2015).
+Annual emissions have decreased by 60% since 1990.
+The largest source is related to the use of SF6 for electrical insulation (59% of the total in 2016).
 Emissions arise during the manufacture and filling of electrical switchgear and from leakage and during maintenance throughout the equipment's lifetime.
-This use of SF6 for this application has only occurred for the last 20 to 30 years and little of the equipment has been decommissioned to date.
+This use of SF6 for this application has only occurred on a large scale for the last 30 years and little of the equipment has been decommissioned to date.
 It is expected that users will take great care over future fluid recovery, so that emissions will be minimised.

 Time series graph